Pay for performance (healthcare): New York State Model GBUACO

 The Greater Buffalo United Accountable Care Organization (GBUACO), New York State's first Medicaid accountable care organization (ACO), is the state's first value-based payment (VBP) pilot.
 The Greater Buffalo United Accountable Care Organization was the 1st Medicaid and Commercial ACO in New York State.
 It received 1 of 5 NCQA ACO recognitions in the country.
 The model of integrated health care and high-level results displayed by Greater Buffalo United Accountable Care Organization (GBUACO) have been set as the building ground for other ACOs in the state.
 The pilot agreement was between GBUACO & the YourCare Health Plan.
 Under VBP, GBUACO's network of health care professionals will be compensated based on the quality, and not the quantity, of care delivered.
 An ACO is a patient-centered care model that aims to raise patient care quality, reduce costs and streamline health care delivery.
 A total of 15 organizations are taking part in this VBP feasibility study.

 Under the VBP system, doctors and health care providers have to meet clearly defined quality metrics that focus on prevention and managing chronic diseases.
 Through care coordination, providers are incentivized for keeping their patients in the ACO healthy, minimizing expensive emergency room visits, hospital stays and costly duplicative medical tests.
 Under VBP shared savings, total spending is compared with a target: if the organization's spending is below the target, it can share some of the difference as a bonus.

-“GBUACO is proud to once again be leading the way in health care reform,” said Raul Vazquez, M.D., GBUACO president and chief executive officer (CEO).
-“We are honored to have been approved for this pilot, and we are excited to play a pivotal role as an early adopter of the VBP program.
-GBUACO stands ready to be an active participant in providing lessons learned and sharing best practices for statewide VBP implementation.”
+"GBUACO is proud to once again be leading the way in health care reform," said Raul Vazquez, M.D., GBUACO president and chief executive officer (CEO).
+"We are honored to have been approved for this pilot, and we are excited to play a pivotal role as an early adopter of the VBP program.
+GBUACO stands ready to be an active participant in providing lessons learned and sharing best practices for statewide VBP implementation."

 The New York State Department of Health's Delivery System Reform Incentive Payment Program (DSRIP) is overseeing the two-year pilot VBP program.
 The effectiveness of the program is measured by how well each ACO performs within the predetermined metrics.

 Through this agreement, GBUACO Outperformed both State and National Averages.

 The ACO did better than the Nation in all 12 measurable Metrics in 2018.

 The ACO also did better than the State in 9 of 15 Metrics in 2018.

-VBP & VBP Levels
+VBP and VBP Levels

 Value-Based Purchasing (VBP) Linking provider payments to improved performance by health care providers.
 This form of payment holds health care providers accountable for both the cost and quality of care they provide.
 It attempts to reduce inappropriate care and to identify and reward the best-performing providers.

-VBP Levels 1, 2, & 3 describe the level of risk providers choose to share with the MCO.
+VBP Levels 1, 2, and 3 describe the level of risk providers choose to share with the MCO.
 GBUACO is a level 2 VBP.

 VBP risk levels allow providers to gradually increase the level of risk in their contracts.
 Levels of risk offer a flexible approach for providers in moving to VBP.